 Marietta City School District is one of Georgia's first Charter School Systems, an International Baccalaureate World School District, and consistently ranked in the top 15% of the nation's public school systems.
 Marietta City Schools continues to maintain a positive financial position.
-The tax millage rate remained the same for 2020 after reductions in 2014 and 2015, keeping the City of Marietta among the lowest city millage rates in Metro Atlanta.
-The voter approved extension of the Special Purpose Local Option Sales Tax (SPLOST) allows the School District to improve existing school facilities and technology, fund ongoing capital needs and retire longterm debt payments related to school facilities.
+The tax millage rate remained the same for 2021, keeping the City of Marietta among the lowest city millage rates in Metro Atlanta.
+The voter approved extension of the Special Purpose Local Option Sales Tax (SPLOST) allows the School District to improve existing school facilities and technology, fund ongoing capital needs and retire long-term debt payments related to school facilities.
 Despite the continuing financial challenges of recent years, our schools continue to meet academic challenges.
-In fiscal year 2020, Marietta City Schools opened the new College and Career Academy at Marietta High School, a state of the art facility designed to help students successfully enter the workforce or transition into postsecondary education opportunities in areas including culinary arts, video production, nursing and architecture.
-The Emily Lembeck Early Learning Center increased class size in fiscal year 2020, providing additional spots in this pre-kindergarten academic program for 4 year olds.
-The program will serve as a launching pad for kindergarten readiness.
-In 2020, Marietta High School received an AP Honor School award for AP Access and Support.
-The Marietta Center for Advanced Academics was named a 2019 National Blue Ribbon School and both Hickory Hills and Sawyer Road Elementary Schools were named Title I Reward Schools by the Georgia Department of Education.
-The Board of Education of the City of Marietta was named a 2019 Georgia School Boards Association Distinguished School Board, recognizing a high level of commitment from school boards and individual members.
+In fiscal year 2021, Marietta City Schools opened the renovated historic Lemon Street Grammar School that now houses Marietta's alternative school program for students in sixth through 12th grades and Marietta Evening School hours, which provides night classes for students working full time jobs.
+Other programs in the District continue to thrive including the College and Career Academy at Marietta High School, a state of the art facility designed to help students successfully enter the workforce or transition into postsecondary education opportunities in areas including culinary arts, video production, nursing and architecture and the Emily Lembeck Early Learning Center that provides a prekindergarten academic program for 4 year olds.
+The program serves as a launching pad for kindergarten readiness.
+In 2021, the Marietta Center for Advanced Academics was #8 in Georgia on U.S. News & World Reports' list of Best Elementary Schools.
+In 2021, Marietta High School received an AP Honor School award for AP Access and Support in addition to raising their four-year cohort graduation rate by 3.02%.
+Both Hickory Hills and Sawyer Road Elementary Schools were named Title I Reward Schools by the Georgia Department of Education.
+The Board of Education of the City of Marietta was named a 2021 Georgia School Boards Association Exemplary School Board, recognizing the highest level of commitment from school boards and individual members.
+Marietta City Schools was listed at #14 in the Atlanta Journal & Constitution's Top Workplaces for 2021.
 These honors continue to highlight the strong academic and fiscal leadership provided to the students, parents, and community of the School District.

-The Board of Education of the City of Marietta, Georgia adopted its 2021 budget on July 28, 2020.
-The General Fund budget for 2020 anticipated revenues of \$106,085,391 and expenditures of \$110,074,574.
-Assigned fund balance in the amount of \$3,989,183 will be used to make up the difference.
-The approved millage rate to fund the 2021 budget is 17.97 mills.
-This budget reflects an increase from the 2020 budget of 1%.
+The Board of Education of the City of Marietta, Georgia adopted its 2022 budget on June 15, 2021.
+The General Fund budget for 2022 anticipated revenues of \$114,330,441 and expenditures of \$117,473,640.
+Unreserved fund balance in the amount of \$3,143,199 will be used to make up the difference.
+The approved millage rate to fund the 2022 budget is 17.97 mills.
+This budget reflects an increase from the 2021 budget of 5%.